GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 - `REPORTING_SECRET`: The Secret resource name containing the usage reporting credentials
 - `SERVICE_ACCOUNT`: The name of a pre-provisioned k8s `ServiceAccount`.
 If it does not exist, one is created.
 - `STORAGE_CLASS`: The name of a pre-provisioned k8s `StorageClass`.
 If it does not exist, one is created.
-- `STRING`: A string to be used as password.
+- `STRING`: A string that needs special handling.

 ---